pujaltedavid/lucky-cat/README.md

 # What is LuckyCat

-LuckyCat is basically a project that I did when I was sick at home, it took around 5 days so chill.
+LuckyCat is basically a project that I did when I was sick at home, it took around 5 days so chill 😵🤙.

 It is a translator between human languages and cat language.
 However, since science has not gone too deep in the field of animal communication, the translation works as a encoder-decoder.
 This translator is unique and commutative, that is, a translation from human to cat is the same as for the cat to human.